alexbaril/penguin-game/README.md

 1. Follow the Fritzing diagram above when wiring the components.

 2. Before attaching the joystick, button, and potentiometer to the breadboard, you should solder extension wires and M-M header pins to the components.
+I would also recommend using heatshrink over these new connections to strengthen them.
 This is so that they can easily be attached to the penguin enclosure.
 I would also recommend adding tape every about half inch so that they do not get tangled.
 <img width="500"  src= "https://github.com/user-attachments/assets/784b5d67-d500-488a-9bd9-5c3ea9a5796d">

 ## Code